NASA's Webb telescope finds a new tiny moon around Uranus

 Scientists think it hid for so long — even eluding the Voyager 2 spacecraft during its flyby about 40 years ago — because of its faintness and small size.

 Uranus has 28 known moons that are named after characters from Shakespeare and Alexander Pope.
 About half are smaller and orbit the planet at closer range.
-This newest addition, still nameless, ups the planet's total moon count to 29.
+The new moon, still nameless, ups the planet's total count to 29.

+The new addition could hint at more bite-sized moons waiting to be found around Uranus, said planetary scientist Matthew Tiscareno with the SETI Institute, who was involved in the discovery.

+“There's probably a lot more of them and we just need to keep looking,” said Tiscareno.

 The Associated Press Health and Science Department receives support from the Howard Hughes Medical Institute’s Department of Science Education and the Robert Wood Johnson Foundation.
 The AP is solely responsible for all content.